 In addition to comments on other aspects of the proposed rules, DEQ is specifically requesting public input on these questions:

 Should the rule be modified to apply to sources that make less than 10 tons per year of colored art glass?
 If so, what threshold would be appropriate?
+If proposing a new threshold, what is the scientific/risk based rationale for the change?

 Should the rule be modified to apply statewide, rather than only in the Portland AQMA?